If you are sensing some foul smells around your household, your grow room might be the culprit.

 - Packed with filter cloth to remove dust particle before they hit the carbon filter

-- Might be too heavy for use with a light grow tent
+- Might be too heavy for use with a lightweight grow tent

 4. VIVOSUN 4 Inch Air Carbon Filter Odor Control